Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Choose weave tightness first; add softness with cushions and throws.
+• Choose weave tightness first, then add softness with cushions and throws.

-• Get fiber %, abrasion/pilling results, and the cleaning code in writing.
+• Get the fiber content, abrasion or pilling results, and the cleaning code in writing.

-• If spills or shedding are predictable, prioritize removable, washable covers.
+• If spills or shedding are predictable, move removable covers to the top of your list.

-• Ask what finishing steps were used to reduce pilling.
+• Ask which finishing steps were used to control surface fuzz and pilling.

-• If fire performance matters, ask whether a barrier liner is used.
+• If fire performance matters to you, ask whether there is a barrier liner between the cover and the cushion core.

 Cotton vs. linen upholstery